Hackers (film): Plot

 Dade and Kate seek out Razor and Blade, producers of Hack the Planet, a hacker-themed TV show.
 Lord Nikon and Cereal Killer learn that warrants for their arrest are to be executed at 9 a.m. the next day.

-The next morning, Dade, Kate, Nikon and Cereal roller-blade from Washington Square Park, evading the Secret Service by hacking the traffic lights.
-Meeting up with Joey at Grand Central Terminal they use payphones and acoustic couplers to hack the Gibson.
+The next morning, Dade, Kate, Nikon, and Cereal roller-blade from Washington Square Park, evading the Secret Service by hacking the traffic lights.
+Meeting up with Joey at Grand Central Terminal, they use payphones and acoustic couplers to hack the Gibson.
 At first, their attempts are easily rebuffed by Plague, who calls Dade to taunt him.
 Razor and Blade have contacted hackers around the world, who lend their support and distract Plague long enough for Joey to download the file.

 After crashing the Gibson, Dade and company are arrested.
-Dade cryptically informs Cereal Killer that he's tossed the disk in a trash can.
-As Dade and Kate are being interrogated, Razor and Blade jam television signals and broadcast live video of Cereal Killer revealing the plot and Plague's complicity.
-Plague is arrested onboard a flight by Gill while attempting to flee to Japan.
+Dade cryptically informs Cereal Killer that he has tossed the disk in a trash can.
+As Dade and Kate are being interrogated, Razor and Blade jam TV signals and broadcast live video of Cereal Killer revealing the plot and Plague's complicity.
+Plague is arrested by Gill on board a flight while attempting to flee to Japan.
 Their names cleared, Dade and Kate begin a relationship.